-Schizophreniform disorder is a short-term type of schizophrenia, a serious mental disorder that distorts the way a person:
+Schizophreniform disorder is a short-term type of psychotic disorder, a serious mental condition that can distort the way you:

-Like schizophrenia, schizophreniform disorder is a type of mental illness — called a “psychosis” — in which a person cannot tell what is real from what is imagined.
-Although schizophrenia is a lifelong illness, schizophreniform disorder lasts for between one and six months.
+Like schizophrenia and other psychotic disorders, schizophreniform disorder is a type of mental illness — called a “psychosis” — in which you cannot tell what is real from what is imagined.
+Although schizophrenia is a lifelong illness, schizophreniform disorder lasts between one and six months.

 How common is schizophreniform disorder?

 About one person in 1,000 develops schizophreniform disorder during his or her lifetime.

 Who is more likely to get schizophreniform disorder?